mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 1 Your ancestor shamed the clan and you come from a branch long dishonored. +0 Ancestral
 Territory
-2 Your family’s glory days are long gone, all that is left is the tales of great landholdings now lost to upstarts. +0 Ancestral Territory
+2 Your family's glory days are long gone, all that is left is the tales of great landholdings now lost to upstarts. +0 Ancestral Territory
 3 Your family made its fortune in the great